4anglais/nexa.pay/README.md

 # NexaPayslips

-NexaPayslips is a payroll web app built for Zambian businesses.
-It handles the day-to-day flow of keeping employee records, configuring statutory rates, running payroll, generating payslips, and verifying payslips through QR-based validation.
+NexaPayslips is a payroll web app built for businesses.
+It handles the day-to-day flow of keeping employee records, configuring statutory rates, running payroll, generating payslips.

 The project is built with React 19, TanStack Router, Vite, Tailwind CSS, and Firebase.
-The frontend talks directly to Firebase Auth and Firestore, with an admin client available for server-side work when needed.
+The frontend talks directly to Firebase Auth and Firestore, with an admin client available for server-side when needed.

 ## What the app does

-- Public landing page for the product
 - Email/password and Google sign-in with Firebase Authentication
 - Employee management with salary, allowance, and deduction data
 - Company payroll settings for PAYE, NAPSA, and NHIMA rates
 - Payroll run screen with a live gross/deductions/net preview
 - Payslip history and individual payslip viewing
-- QR verification page to confirm whether a payslip is valid
+- QR verification page to confirm whether a payslip is valid (Coming soon)

 ## Stack